aglushkov/serega/README.md

 they should be preloaded manually.

-There are only [activerecord_preloads][activerecord_preloads] plugin that can be used to preload this associations automatically.
+There are only [activerecord_preloads][activerecord_preloads] plugin that can be used to preload these associations automatically.

 ### Plugin :activerecord_preloads